Rihanna’s Charity Donates $5 Million For Coronavirus Relief

-Rihanna pledged $5 million through her charity the Clara Lionel Foundation to help people impacted by the coronavirus and to fund efforts to help stop its spread.
+Rihanna pledged $5 million through her charity, the Clara Lionel Foundation, to help people impacted by the coronavirus and to fund efforts to stop the spread of the disease.

-On top of that, the funds will go to increasing access to supplies that nurses and doctors working to help the victims of the pandemic need, including protective equipment, respiratory supplies, and maintenance of intensive care units.
-It will also be used to train healthcare workers.
+On top of that, the funds will go to increasing access to supplies that nurses and doctors who are working to help the victims of the pandemic need — including protective equipment, respiratory supplies, and maintenance of intensive care units.

-Funds will go to: Direct Relief, Feeding America, Partners in Health, The World Health Organization’s COVID-19 Solidarity Response Fund, the International Rescue Committee, and more.
+Funds will reportedly go to the following organizations: Direct Relief, Feeding America, Partners in Health, The World Health Organization’s COVID-19 Solidarity Response Fund, the International Rescue Committee, and more.

 “Never has it been more important or urgent to protect and prepare marginalized and underserved communities — those who will be hit hardest by this pandemic,” said Justine Lucas, who heads the charity.